 - Gather and secure all medical records currently in your possession.
 Please do not prepare a written narrative or summary at this time.
 Mail a copy of these records to TMLT as soon as possible.

-- If you are reporting a Medefense (disciplinary action) or cyber liability claim, you must report it to TMLT no later than 60 days from the date you received notice of the insured event.
+- If you are reporting a Medefense (disciplinary action) claim, you must report it to TMLT no later than 60 days from the date you received notice of the insured event.
 For an employment practices liability claim, you have 75 days to report.

 Do not discuss the case with anyone except a TMLT claims representative or the attorney assigned to defend you.
 You should also: